Robert Maudsley

+Robert John Maudsley (born 26 June 1953) is an English serial killer.
+Maudsley first killed a man who showed him pictures of children he had sexually abused.
+After surrendering himself to police and saying he needed psychiatric care, Maudsley was sent to Broadmoor Hospital where he killed a convicted child molester.
+He later killed a man imprisoned for murdering and sexually assaulting his wife and another imprisoned for attempting to strangle a seven-year-old girl on the same day.
+Maudsley's killings have been described as vigilantism.

-Robert John Maudsley (born 26 June 1953) is an English man convicted of multiple murders.
-Maudsley killed four people, with one of the killings taking place in a psychiatric hospital and two in prison after receiving a life sentence for a murder.
-Initial reports falsely stated he ate part of the brain of one of the men he killed in prison, which earned him the nickname Hannibal the Cannibal among the British press and "The Brain Eater" amongst other prisoners.
-However, the Press Complaints Commission records that national newspapers were subsequently advised that the allegations were untrue, according to the autopsy report.
+Initial reports falsely stated he ate part of the brain of one of the men he killed in prison, which earned him the nickname "Hannibal the Cannibal" from parts of the British press and "The Brain Eater" among other prisoners.
+National newspapers were advised that the allegations were untrue, according to the post-mortem report.
 Maudsley is the longest-serving British prisoner in solitary confinement.

 Early life

-Robert Maudsley was one of 12 children, born in Speke, Liverpool, spending his early years in a Catholic orphanage in Crosby.
-At the age of eight, Maudsley was retrieved by his parents and subjected to routine physical abuse until he was eventually removed from their care by social services.
-Maudsley later stated that he was raped as a child by his father, and such early abuse had left deep psychological scars.
+Robert Maudsley was the fourth of 12 children, born in Speke, Liverpool.
+He spent his early years in a Catholic orphanage in Crosby, with his three older siblings.
+At the age of eight, Maudsley and his three older siblings were retrieved by their parents.
+Robert was subjected to routine physical abuse from his father until he was removed from their care by social services.
+Maudsley later stated that he was raped as a child by his father, and such early abuse left deep psychological scars.

-As a teenager during the late 1960s, Maudsley was a sex worker in London, using his income to support his drug addiction.
 He was forced to seek psychiatric help after several suicide attempts.
-It was during his talk with doctors that he claimed to hear voices telling him to kill his parents.
+He told doctors that he claimed to hear voices telling him to kill his parents.
 He is quoted as saying "If I had killed my parents in 1970, none of these people would have died."